APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 2.md

 In this exercise, you will complete the following tasks:

 - Task 1: Create and deploy a web app from a Docker image
-- Task 2: Add environment Variables and check the docker deployment
+- Task 2: Add environment Variables and check the Docker deployment
 - Task 3: Test the web app

 ## Task 1: Create and deploy a web app from a Docker image

 In this task, you will create a new Azure Web App resource.
 The web app will be set up to use a Docker container from a specified image.
 You will configure the app with settings for subscription, resource group, and Linux plan, and then deploy the Docker image **fruocco/oai-embeddings:latest** to the web app.

-1. Click on the **+ Create a resource** button on the top left corner of the Azure Portal.
+1. Click on the **+ Create a resource** button in the top left corner of the Azure Portal.

     ![](./media/24-07-2024(41).png)